Leofia/Chat_Application/README.md

 ## Contributing

-Feel free to contribute to this project!
+Feel free to contribute to this project.
 Here are some things you can do:

 -   Bug fixes
 -   New features